MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/introduction.md

 description: "Learn about SharePoint in Microsoft 365, which is a cloud-based service that helps organizations share and manage content, and collaborate with others."
 ---

-# Introduction to SharePoint
+# Introduction to SharePoint in Microsoft 365

-SharePoint is a cloud-based service that helps organizations share and manage content, knowledge, and applications to:
+Microsoft SharePoint is a cloud-based service that helps organizations share and manage content, knowledge, and applications to:

 - Empower teamwork
 - Quickly find information